WanderLanz/Lender/lender/README.md

 ## Resources

-Please check out the great resources below that helped me and many others learn about Rust and the lending iterator problem.
+Please check out the great resources below that helped us and many others learn about Rust and the lending iterator problem.
 Thank you to everyone!

 - [Sabrina Jewson's Blog](https://sabrinajewson.org/blog/the-better-alternative-to-lifetime-gats)
-  for her awesome blog post on why lifetime GATs are not (yet) the solution to this problem, I highly recommend reading it.
+  for her awesome blog post on why lifetime GATs are not (yet) the solution to this problem, we highly recommend reading it.
-- The awesome people on the [Rust Users Forum](https://users.rust-lang.org/) in helping me understand the borrow checker and HRTBs better and being patient with me and other aspiring rustaceans as we try to learn more about Rust.
+- The awesome people on the [Rust Users Forum](https://users.rust-lang.org/) in helping us understand the borrow checker and HRTBs better and being patient with us and other aspiring rustaceans as we try to learn more about Rust.
 - [Daniel Henry-Mantilla](https://github.com/danielhenrymantilla) for writing
   [`lending-iterator`] and many other great crates and sharing their great work.
 - Everyone who's contributed to Rust for making such a great language and iterator library.

 <!-- markdownlint-disable MD026 -->
 ## Unsafe & Transmutes